-EMCC offers an Associate in Applied Sciences (A.A.S.) degree program in Culinary Studies as well as Certificates of Completion in Baking and Pastry, Culinary Studies, and Basic Culinary Studies.
+EMCC offers an Associate in Applied Science (A.A.S.) degree program in Culinary Studies as well as Certificates of Completion in Baking and Pastry, Culinary Studies, and Basic Culinary Studies.

 Students are provided with a broad expanse of culinary education that includes over 500 hours of hands-on lab work in our fully equipped kitchen, as well as courses in food service management.
 The program also serves lunch during the fall and spring semesters in our on-campus restaurant, Regions.